alexcpn/noagent-ai/llm-mcp-code-review-agent/README.md

 This is added as an additonal context, along with the Merge request or Pull reuqest

 ### Using the Code Review MCP Server for a Code Review Automatiom

  The code for the workflow is in [code_review_agent.py](code_review_agent.py)

- It takes in a Github Repo URL, for exmaple 'https://github.com/huggingface/accelerate' and the PR number say [3321](https://github.com/huggingface/accelerate/pull/3321) to review
+ It takes in a Github Repo URL, for exmaple '<https://github.com/huggingface/accelerate>' and the PR number say [3321](https://github.com/huggingface/accelerate/pull/3321) to review

  It gets the [diff of the files involved](https://patch-diff.githubusercontent.com/raw/huggingface/accelerate/pull/3321.diff) and used the MCP Server to find more details about the functions in the PR and their refrences.

  It does error handling and max retries as specified.

  It keeps track of LLM invocation and generation costs and keeps the workflow within specified budget

 ### Direct Invocaiton

  ```
+cd llm-mcp-code-review-agent
- r$ uv run code_review_agent.py
+uv run uvicorn code_review_agent:app --host 0.0.0.0 --port 8860
  ```

+You can expose the above vi Ngrok `ngrok http http://localhost:8860` or local.run `ssh -R 80:localhost:8860 localhost.run`

 ### As part of Github Repo Webhook

 Build the Docker and Run it in a server or via ngrok; and the the IP/URL to the  GitHub/Gitlab Webook

+(Note 7860 is the port for HuggingFace Spaces)

 ```
 docker build -t codereview-agent .